WarrenHood/HoodsConsoleCommands/README.md

-# LethalCompanyTemplate
+# HoodsConsoleCommands
-A template for a BepInEx 5 Plugin, using the correct .csproj configuration for Lethal Company modding
+A Lethal Company mod that aims to adds some hopefully useful console commands to the game.